bryan-at-looker/embed-sdk-sko-markdown/section6.md

   }
 }
 ```
-Instead of a drillmenu:click opening in theparent page; we have the explore page open instead.
+Instead of the modal opening in the iframe, we have the explore page open at the bottom of the page instead.
+We did this by creating a new iframe with the data from the click.

-If we want to not do the explore but just a `/query`
+If we want to have a table but not the full Explore page, we can change `/explore` to  `/query`.
+Find the `.createExploreWithUrl` and replace it with the following:

 ```
 .createExploreWithUrl(`https://${looker_host}${event.url.replace('/explore/','/query/')}`)
 ```

-Instead of using an iframe, can we make make an API call and populate a table instead?
+Instead of using an iframe, can we make make an API call and populate a table instead.
+Replace the drillClick function with all of this:

 ```js
 function drillClick ( event: any) {